eoPortal

 P-SAR operates in a stripmap mode with a swath illuminated by a single antenna beam, i.e. an imaging configuration similar to that of the ERS-1/2 SAR.
 Global coverage is obtained by the interleaved stripmap operations among three complementary swaths as described previously.
 The beam re-pointing is performed through a roll maneuver of the spacecraft, as there is ample time over the poles for such operations.
 This solution using the spacecraft rolling was preferred over the possibility of electronic beam switching due to its simplicity (Ref.
 25).

-Both concepts use a single-offset reflector antenna system consisting of a feed array and a large deployable mesh reflector with a circular projected aperture diameter of 11.5 m – 12 m, depending on the concept.
-The selected configuration is characterized by a relatively short focal length to minimize the distance between the spacecraft and the reflector.
-Because of this, the reflector, when illuminated by a linearly polarized spherical wave from the feed, would produce significant cross-polar radiation (12–15 dB below the co-polar peak gain) in its main beam.
+A single-offset reflector antenna system is used, consisting of a feed array and a large deployable mesh reflector with a circular projected aperture diameter of 12 m.
+The selected configuration is characterised by a relatively short focal length to minimise the distance between the spacecraft and the reflector.
+Because of this, the reflector, when illuminated by a linearly polarised spherical wave from the feed, will produce significant cross-polar radiation (12–15 dB below the co-polar peak gain) in its main beam.
 The main beam has the form of a difference pattern (narrow null along the principal elevation plane).

-To comply with the cross-polarization ratio requirement, a pre-compensation technique is then implemented at the level of the feed.
+To comply with the cross-polarisation ratio requirement, a pre-compensation technique is then implemented at the level of the feed.
 Stacking the patches is necessary to achieve a sufficient bandwidth at the level of the feed subsystem (<10 MHz).
-The feed assembly is made of a multilayer sandwich structure, consisting of metalized carbon or Kevlar-fiber-reinforced plastic sheets and Kevlar honeycomb or Rohacell foam core, thus low mass.
-Concept A uses three pairs of radiators with tapered excitation in elevation, whereas only two pairs of radiators with equal excitation are used for Concept B.
+The feed assembly is made of a multilayer sandwich structure, consisting of metalised carbon or Kevlar-fiber-reinforced plastic sheets and Kevlar honeycomb or Rohacell foam core, thus low mass.
+Two pairs of radiators with equal excitation are used.

 The radio frequency and digital electronics of the Biomass SAR instrument use well-established technologies thanks to the low radar frequency (UHF band) and narrow system bandwidth (6 MHz).
 However, the combination of the low frequency and high peak RF power increases the risk of multipaction.
 Therefore, several specific risk-retirement activities were undertaken and specific measures were implemented in the radar front-end design.

-The swath width is around 50 km, which is achievable in full-polarimetric mode at three incidences (Figure 31).
+The swath width is around 50 km, which is achievable in full-polarimetric mode at three incidences.
 The operating incidence range is between 23° and 35°, as required for the mission.
 47)

-Figure 31: P-SAR viewing geometry (image credit: BIOMASS Team)
+Figure 20: P-SAR viewing geometry (Image credit: BIOMASS Team)

 References